FarronF/limerick-council-meetings/meetings/2018/05/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th April 2018.md

 lack of parking spaces in Adare village giving its strategic location as a gateway to the Kerry

-Region and asked that the parking issue be actively pursued by the Council.--- 4
+Region and asked that the parking issue be actively pursued by the Council.
+---
+4

 **6.**